-5. CONCLUSIONS AND RECOMMENDATIONS
+6. CONCLUSIONS AND RECOMMENDATIONS

-Rwanda has very positive indicators of geothermal potential but the resource still need to be confirmed.
-Four potential geothermal prospects have been identified and two exploration wells were drilled in one prospect, Karisimbi.
-There is however need to carry out a thorough assessment of the data to minimise the risks of sinking unproductive wells.
+Rwanda has positive indicators of geothermal potential but the resource still need to be confirmed.
+Four potential geothermal prospects, Karisimbi, Gisenyi, Kinigi and Bugarama, have been identified and two exploration wells were drilled in one prospect, Karisimbi.
+There is however need in the future to carry out a thorough assessment of the data to minimise the risks of sinking unproductive wells.
 A criterion for sitting wells therefore needs to be established.

-Existing data need to be reviewed in order to define a clear way forward and strategy for future geothermal exploration in Rwanda.
-A careful approach will be utilised in the exploration program to increase the success rates in future.
+Existing data need to be reviewed and additional data collected in order to define a clear way forward and strategy for geothermal development in Rwanda.
+A careful approach is to be utilised in the exploration program to increase the success rates in future.

 The western branch of the Rift needs to be deeply investigated to understand the geothermal system of this part of the rift.
 This will help in designing an appropriate strategy for geothermal exploration of countries lying along the western rift including Rwanda.

 Considering the high risk for exploration drilling, the GoR should involve development partners and potential investors to assist for the exploration and development of Rwanda geothermal resources.
 Capacity building is required from the first stage of reconnaissance to the implementation of the project.
 There is a lack of appropriately trained local graduates from Rwandan Universities in some fields related to earth sciences (geology mainly).
 On job training is needed for young graduate scientists and engineers to understand the steps for geothermal exploration and development.
-The establishment of a legal and regulatory framework as well as an updated geothermal exploration strategy are urgently required.